EB-2 GREEN CARD AND

 a person who is completing a post-doc (because this is not a permanent position), a position where the basic requirements are so minimal that there will be too many minimally qualified applicants and other factors such as research skills need to be taken into account (which cannot be done with a labor certification), or the person is an inventor who is self-employed.
 In these cases, the applicant may be able to self-petition for an I-140 NIW.

 It is very important to determine whether you qualify for the EB-2 category, as it can greatly impact when you are eligible to file for a green card.
 The difference between the EB-2 and EB-3 categories can be years of waiting.
-Further, if you are a post-doctoral fellow, in a non-tenured track position for a University or in a position where your employer is not willing to file a labor certification on your behalf, attorneys at Weinstock Immigration Lawyers can analyze your case in great detail to see if you qualify for NIW.
+Further, if you are a post-doctoral fellow, in a non-tenured track position for a university or in a position where your employer is not willing to file a labor certification on your behalf, attorneys at Weinstock Immigration Lawyers can analyze your case in great detail to see if you qualify for NIW.

 We have successfully filed a large number of NIW applications for a variety of positions and occupations.
 So if you are interested in filing in the EB-2 category for yourself or for your employee, call our office today to speak with one of our immigration experts.
 We will help you determine the best strategy and help you avoid common issues that can lead to delays and denials.
+We work with individuals and companies from coast to coast since immigration law is Federal so the same law applies throughout the United States.

 ARE YOU INTERESTED IN ANOTHER KIND OF GREEN CARD?